richsalz/draft-ietf-rfc2028bis/draft-rsalz-2028bis.md

 sometimes develop experimental protocols or technologies, some of which may be suitable for possible standardization in IETF.
 Similarly, IETF working groups sometimes ask RGs for advice or other input.
-Contributions from RGs, however, carry no more weight in the IETF than other community input, and go through the same standards setting process as any other proposal.
+Contributions from RGs, however, in general carry no more weight in the IETF than other community input, and go through the same standards setting process as any other proposal.

 The IRTF is managed by the IRTF Chair in consultation with the Internet